kirkshoop/async_scope/asyncscope.md

 Because the number of work items is dynamic, one is forced to use `start_detached()` from [@P2300R4] (or something equivalent) to dynamically spawn work.
 [@P2300R4] doesn't provide any facilities to spawn dynamic work and return a sender (i.e., something like `when_all` but with a dynamic number of input senders).

-Using `start_detached()` here follow the *fire-and-forget* style, meaning that we have no control over the termination of the work being started.
+Using `start_detached()` here follows the *fire-and-forget* style, meaning that we have no control over the termination of the work being started.
 We don't have control over the lifetime of the operation being started.

 At the end of the function, we are destroying the work context and the thread pool.